tofflemire/tofflemire.github.io/pages/animations.md

 <div id="video-wrap">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/UbxJOw3MoUo" align="left" style="padding:10px;border:10px solid white;" frameborder="100" allowfullscreen></iframe></div>

 I am interested in star spots and their effects on light curves and stellar line profiles.
-I spent some simulating these effect that resulted in this animation.
+I spent some simulating these effects that resulted in this animation.

 An animation of the integrated flux and emergent line profile from a spotted star as a function of rotational phase.
 In this example, the star is viewed at an inclination of 45 degrees and has an equatorial rotational velocity of 150 km/s.
 As the spot rotates onto the projected surface, it dims the star and alters the line profile.